ziowk/rejit/README.md

 py.test
 ```

+## Requirements
+Supports Python 3 only.

+No external dependencies.

 ## Documentation
 `rejit`'s classes are documented in docstrings.
 Automatic documentation
 generation isn't set up yet, so no cute html docs to browse.
 Related issue